datafold-dev/datafold/doc/source/intro.rst

 "out-of-sample" models interpolate general function values of the manifold point cloud and, therefore, have to handle a large input data dimensions.
-Two examples of out-of-sample methods are the "Geometric Harmonics" interpolation with multiscale extension :cite:`coifman_geometric_2006` and the the Laplacian Pyramids :cite:`fernandez_auto-adaptative_2014`, :cite:`rabin_heterogeneous_2012`.
+Two examples of out-of-sample methods are the "Geometric Harmonics" interpolation with multi-scale extension :cite:`coifman_geometric_2006` and the the Laplacian Pyramids :cite:`fernandez_auto-adaptative_2014`, :cite:`rabin_heterogeneous_2012`.